saidzbiri/Basic-Kata-Bank-Account/README.md

 # Basic Kata Bank Account

-This project was created with Spring Boot, use an embedded database (h2) and Swagger.
+This project was created with Spring Boot, use an embedded database (h2) and Swagger tool.

 ## Author